 - Make it clear how and when you prefer to be contacted.
-Provide all your contact information, but choose one that is preferred for day-to-day needs, with the others for emergencies only.
-Setting up standard office hours can also be part of this communication.
+Provide all your contact information, with one being the preferred day-to-day contact, and the others for emergencies only.

-- Explain how – or if – you want the subcontractor communicating directly with clients.
+- Explain how – or if – you want the subcontractor to communicate directly with clients.
 Each client might even require a different type of communication.

-- Ensure that the contractor is put into situations where s/he has the opportunity to succeed (i.e., don’t throw them in that briar patch because you don’t want to deal with it!)
+- Set the contractor up for success.
+Make sure they’re put into situations where s/he has the opportunity to succeed (i.e., don’t throw them in that briar patch because you don’t want to deal with it!).

-- Share any times when you or other team members will not be available (vacation, holidays, conferences, etc.), so they know when they can’t get assistance.
+- Share times when you or other team members will not be available (vacation, holidays, conferences, etc.) so they know when they can’t get assistance.

-- Invite the subcontractor into your project management and time-tracking software, and give instructions on your policies for its use.
+- Invite the subcontractor into your project management and time-tracking software, and give instructions on your policies for how to use it.

-- Invite the subcontractor into your Slack/chat, if you use it.
+- Invite the subcontractor into your Slack or other chat tools if you use them.

 - If you have a product (and the subcontractor will work on it or with it as a base), walk the subcontractor through it in detail.

 - Clearly define any scope of work the subcontractor is expected to fulfill per project.
 Include the deadlines/timelines and any budgetary requirements.
 Be sure to include all the contact information for all the people involved in each project, especially the project manager and technical lead.
 Additionally, explain any confidentiality/security rules (i.e., is HIPPA a problem, etc.) applicable to the specific client work.

 - Provide access to/documentation for license keys, access points, and files (licenses, VPN, servers, etc.).

 - Explain status expectations (how often? status meetings? in writing? if writing, via what method – email, submittable PDFs, quick Slack/chat?).